CosmoStat/wf-psf/docs/source/configuration.md

   # Show plots flag
   plot_show: False
 ```
+ In the field for the key: `metrics_output_path`, the user provides the path to the parent directory containing the subdirectories of the runs to be plotted.
+Then under the `metrics_dir` key, the user lists row-by-row the names of the parent directories for each run.
+Similarly, for the `metrics_config` key, the user can list the names of the `metrics_config` files used for the additional runs row-by-row.
+Note, if the user only wants to plot the metric from an active metrics evaluation run, i.e. the `plotting` pipeline task is run subsequently after the `metrics` pipeline, these fields can be left empty.
 The only plotting parameter `plot_show` is a Boolean used to trigger a display of the plot at runtime (as in an interactive session).
 If False, no plot is displayed.

 (master_config_file)=
 ## Master Configuration

 The `configs.yaml` file is the master configuration file that is used to define all of the pipeline tasks to be submitted and executed by `WaveDiff` during runtime.
-In the `configs.yaml`, the user lists the processing tasks (one or more) to be performed by setting the values of the associated configuration variables `{pipeline_task}_conf` and the name of the configuration file `{pipeline_task}_config.yaml` in the master `configs.yaml` file.
-See an example below to configure `WaveDiff` to launch a sequence of runs to train models 1...n with their respectived configurations set in the files `training_config_{id}.yaml`.
+In this file, the user lists the processing tasks (one or more) to be performed by setting the values of the associated configuration variables `{pipeline_task}_conf` and the name of the configuration file `{pipeline_task}_config.yaml`.
+See an example below to configure `WaveDiff` to launch a sequence of runs to train models 1...n with their respective configurations given in the files `training_config_{id}.yaml`.

 ```
 ---